codeAdrian/SlinkyFrontendToolbox/README.md

 ### Folders in `src` folder:

 *   `fonts` - Folder for theme fonts files (any files and extensions, including json files).
 *   `images` - Folder for theme image files (jpg, jpeg, gif, png, svg).
 *   `js` - Folder for Javascript files.
 *   `js/vendor` - Folder for vendor Javascript files that will not be linted during build.
-* `scss` - Folder for SCSS / SASS files. `scss/styles.scss` is the main entry point.
+*   `src/css` - Folder for CSS / PCSS files. `css/styles.pcss` is the main entry point.
-* `scss/vendor` - Folder for vendor SCSS files that will not be linted during build.
+*   `src/css/vendor` - Folder for vendor CSS / PCSS files that will not be linted during build.

 **Please note:** Files that are added directly to the build folders (outside `src`) may get deleted during build or when the cleaning task is being run.